CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> passive-mode</h>

 Turns passive mode on so that the switch does not initiate the BGP connection but waits for an incoming connection.
-If you set the command to `off`, the switch initiates the BGP connection without waiting for an incoming connection.
+If you set the command to `disabled`, the switch initiates the BGP connection without waiting for an incoming connection.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax